lifepillar/nanoc4-template/README.md

    for `filter :compass`).
 5. Replace the favicon (`content/assets/images/favicon.png`).
 6. Put JavaScript scripts into `content/assets/scripts`.
-If you want to aggregate some scripts, put them somewhere inside `content/assets/component` instead, and add their path to the array in `all.js.erb`.
+If you want to aggregate some scripts, put them somewhere inside `content/assets/components` instead, and add their paths to the array in `all.js.erb`.
 7. Put (S)CSS files in `content/assets/stylesheets`.
-If you use Compass, additional paths to stylesheets may be added in `compass_config.rb`.
+If you use Compass, additional paths to stylesheets may be specified in `compass_config.rb`.
 Files whose name starts with an underscore are not copied to the output: you may import them in `main.scss` to get a single aggregated CSS file in the output.
 8. Put additional components, libraries or frameworks into `content/assets/components`.
 Update `compass_config.rb`, `all.js.erb` and
    `main.scss` to include the necessary files.
-If you need to copy stuff into your web site, define suitable routing rules in `Rules`.
+If you need to copy stuff into your web site (e.g., fonts), define suitable routing rules in `Rules`.

 ## Editing content